bodex290/ApprentiTrack/README.md

 ---

+**Note:**
+The backend API and `/api/docs` (Swagger UI) endpoints are protected and will not display content if accessed directly in the browser.
+All API access is intended to be via the frontend application or authenticated requests.

+---

 ## Project Overview

 Many apprenticeship programmes rely on platforms like Smart Assessor for administrative tasks but lack robust tools for tracking **KSB competency coverage**.
 ApprentiTrack provides a relational data system and web dashboard that integrates apprenticeship progress data with structured KSB tracking across three role-based portals, enhanced with **AI-powered analytics and a contextual chatbot**.